An Act for granting to His Majesty certain sums of money for the federal public administration for the fiscal year ending March 31, 2026

 - Housing

-Restores the rental-housing-construction tax credit.
+Restores the rental-housing-construction tax credit and adjusts other federal housing measures.

 - Tax & Fiscal Policy